Vectorized/multicaller/API.md

 This method will set the multicaller sender to the `msg.sender` temporarily for the span of its execution.

-This method does not support reentrancy.
+This method does NOT support reentrancy.

+This method does NOT refund any excess ETH in the contract.

 Returns an array of the returndata from each call.